-In the 1980s, the Group B ruled the rally world and ŠKODA wasn’t going to miss out on the party.
-To replace the handsome but aging 130 RS coupe, the motorsport division developed a new racer, meant to compete in the newly introduced Group B rallying.
+In the 1980s, Group B ruled the rally world and ŠKODA wasn’t going to miss out on the party.
+To replace the handsome but aging 130 RS coupe, the motorsport division developed a new racer, meant to compete in the newly introduced rallying Group B.

-Most of us remember and love the Group B as the playground of massively powerful, turbocharged beasts that blasted through the crowds of excited fans at scary speeds.
-And we all know that ultimately, the speed and power of these cars became the Group B’s downfall, leading to its cancelation after a series of tragic crashes.
+Most of us remember and love the Group B as the playground of massively powerful, turbocharged beasts that blasted through the crowds of excited fans at terrifying speeds.
+And we all know that ultimately, the speed and power of these cars became the Group B’s downfall, leading to its cancellation after a series of tragic crashes.

 With its rear engine, rear wheel drive layout, it was quite unusual among its competitors both on the street and on the rally stages.
 In fact, there was only one other such car competing on the rally circuit – the Porsche 911.

-The development of the 130 LR begun when the cancellation of the Group 2 ended the long and successful career of the 130 RS.
+The development of the 130 LR begun when the cancellation of Group 2 ended the long and successful career of the 130 RS.
 The goal was not only to create a replacement for the 130 RS, which was not eligible for rallying anymore and was based on a discontinued model (the 110R).
-The new car was to be lighter, faster and better handling than the old one.
+It was to create a lighter, faster and better handling car than the old one.

 To achieve this, ŠKODA engineers came up with several innovations.
 The 1.3-liter engine received a new, eight-port aluminium head to go with the previously used aluminium block.
 With twin Weber DCOE carburettors and a host of other upgrades, it produced 130 hp, transferred to the rear axle through the five-speed gearbox, mated with a limited-slip differential.

-To improve handling, the 130 LR received a new rear axle with different geometry and provisions for changing the ride height, as well as possibility to install a sway bar.
-The front suspension was also modified and there was a choice from the eight types of brakes, for various types of road and racing use.
+To improve handling, the 130 LR received a new rear axle with different geometry and provisions for changing the ride height, as well as the possibility of installing a sway bar.
+The front suspension was also modified and there was a choice of eight types of brakes, for various types of road and racing use.

 When the 130 LR met its predecessor, the 130 RS, in a direct competition, it quickly proved itself to be quicker and more effective on the rally stage.
 In hands of ŠKODA works drivers like Ladislav Křeček, John Haugland or Pavel Sibera, it made several top-ten finishes in the mere three years of its career.

-Living the hard life in amateur racing, not many of several hundred 130 LRs originaly produced – 200 homologation cars, 20 racers plus uknown numbers of cars modified to 130 LR specs – remain to this day.
-With renewed interest in the rally cars of the 1980s, the original 130 LR cars are now extremely sought after by the collectors, fetching high prices.
-Most of those available on the market are replicas, though.
+After living the hard life in amateur racing, not many of the several hundred 130 LRs originally produced – 200 homologation cars, 20 racers plus an unknown number of cars modified to 130 LR specs – remain to this day.
+With renewed interest in the rally cars of the 1980s, the original 130 LR cars are now extremely sought after by collectors and can command high prices, although most of those available on the market are replicas.